juliabeco/juliabeco/README.md

 # 😁 Hi there!
 I'm Julia Becaria Coquet

 🎯 **Data Analyst with a Ph.D. in Health Sciences, specialized in Applied Statistics** and over 10 years of experience transforming complex data into actionable insights.
-🚀 Recently completed the **Data Analytics Bootcamp at Adalab**, where I enhanced my technical skills in Python, SQL, and Power BI by solving real-world business problems.
+🚀 Committed to continuous learning and upskilling, regularly applying and expanding my expertise in modern data tools such as Python, SQL, and Power BI to complex analytical projects.

 ---